Reverse Mortgage History

 What is a HECM?
 What are my options and how much can I borrow?

 HECM — The Home Equity Conversion Mortgage (HECM) is the only reverse mortgage that is insured by the Federal Housing Administration (FHA).
 The FHA guarantees that HECM lenders meet their obligations, governs how much HECM lenders may loan to qualified borrowers, and limiting loan costs.
 Because this is a government insured program, loan counseling is required, by an approved HUD counselor.
+The Reverse Mortgage today has a history going back over 30 years in the U.S.

 HECM offers 4 draw options: